Moustapha-HD/Azure-end-to-end-data-pipeline/README.md

 For this project, you will need:
 1) Azure account
 2) Azure Databricks

+> [!NOTE]
+> Highlights information that users should take into account, even when skimming.

+[!NOTE]
-3) Minimal knowledge of Azure and Databricks, such as basic configuration of the different services.
+Minimal knowledge of Azure and Databricks, such as basic configuration of the different services.

 <a name="step1"></a>
 ## Step I : On-Premise - SQL Server Management Studio